cole-trapnell-lab/sci-Plex-GxE/README.md

 | sciPlex_4 | Combinatorial Chemical Genomic Screen      | [GSM7056151](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM7056151)| combinatorial_chemical_screen |

 ##### Data processing and analysis
 The scripts and code to process the data can be found in the [process\_from_raw](https://github.com/cole-trapnell-lab/sci-Plex-GxE/tree/main/process_from_raw) folder.
 The scripts and code to analyze the data can be found in the folders for each experiment.
+To access all files and functions used in this study, download the [sci-Plex](https://github.com/cole-trapnell-lab/sci-plex) github repository.